microsoft/Windows-driver-samples/avstream/avshws/ReadMe.md

 Provision a target computer
 ---------------------------

-After you've installed the sample on your host computer, run Visual Studio, and from the **File** menu, select **Open**, then **Project/Solution…**, navigate to the directory where you’ve copied the Avshws sample, then to the C++ folder, and select **avshws.vcxproj** (the VC++ Project).
+After you've installed the sample on your host computer, run Visual Studio, and from the **File** menu, select **Open**, then **Project/Solution...**, navigate to the directory where you've copied the Avshws sample, then to the C++ folder, and select **avshws.vcxproj** (the VC++ Project).

-In the **Solution Explorer** pane in Visual Studio, at the top is **Solution ‘avshws’**.
+In the **Solution Explorer** pane in Visual Studio, at the top is **Solution 'avshws'**.
 Right-click this and select **Configuration Manager**.
 Follow the instructions in [Building a Driver with the WDK](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554644) to set the platform, operating system, and debug configuration you want to use, and to build the sample.
 This sample project will automatically sign the driver package.

 Provision your target computer using instructions in, for example, [Preparing a Computer for Provisioning](http://msdn.microsoft.com/en-us/library/windows/hardware/dn265573).
 Ensure that in the **Network and Sharing Center** control panel your target computer has **Network Discovery** and **File and Printer Sharing** enabled.

 Deploy the driver to the target computer
 ----------------------------------------

 Now you can deploy the Avshws driver that you've just built to the target computer, using guidance in [Deploying a Driver to a Test Computer](http://msdn.microsoft.com/en-us/library/windows/hardware/hh454834).
 Specifically, find the package file under the **Package** folder in the Avshws solution.
 Right-click **package** and select **Properties**.
 Under Configuration Properties, click **Driver install** and then **Deployment**.
-Here you must click the check box for **Enable deployment**, and then click the button to the right of **\<Configure Computer…\>**.
+Here you must click the check box for **Enable deployment**, and then click the button to the right of **\<Configure Computer...\>**.
 In the next dialog you enter the **Target Computer Name** and can let the host computer automatically provision the target computer and set up debugger options.

 Finally, in Visual Studio, from the **Build** menu select **Deploy Solution** to deploy the sample to the target computer.
 On the target computer, you can see the deployed package in the **%Systemdrive%\\drivertest\\drivers** folder.